Oswald Allik, The Tillamook (Terrible Tilly) Lighthouse Keeper, tells of his final parting with his favorite lighthouse:

-"Well, there did come a parting of our ways, me and Tilly, on a bright cloudless day with a calm sea.
-An automated beacon buoy was set up in place of the light that shone for seventy-years; twenty-miles in all directions.
+"Well, there did come a parting of our ways, me and Tilly.
+It happened on a bright cloudless day with a calm sea.
+An automated beacon buoy was set up in place of the lighthouse.
 That’s progress for you.

 It was with a heavy heart, I made one last entry in her guest book, because really, we were all just guests on that island:"